phocks/devblog/content/2023-11-12-i-made-a-rust-generated-static-site.md

 git init # if you haven't already git submodule add https://github.com/pawroman/zola-theme-terminimal.git themes/terminimal
 ```

-You should be able to build your site with:
+Add `theme = "terminimal"` (or your theme name) to your `config.toml` file and change any other relevant settings in `config.toml` and then you should be able to build your site with:

 ```bash
 zola build